teched25xp264/teched2025-XP264/exercises/ex0/README.md

 2. Click "Sign In" and enter the for this session provided user credentials

 3. After the BPT Cockpit has been loaded, you should see following account structure:
-4. with the master landscape:
+  * a. with the master landscape:

 <img width="1146" height="589" alt="image" src="https://github.com/user-attachments/assets/bb958aee-cd70-496d-b73c-0736ba01c1c1" />